cocos/cocos-docs/en/scripting/pooling.md

 myPool.clear();
 ```

 When a Node Pool instance is not referenced anywere, the builtin garbage collection system will automatically destroy the Node Pool and its nodes.
 But auto garbage collection is not managable, also note that if some nodes of the pool is referenced elsewhere it can cause memory leak.
-It's better to clear the pool before switching scenes or doing other types of reset.
+It's better to manually call the `clear` method to clear the cache node before switching scenes or doing other types of reset.

-## Advantage of cc.NodePool
+## The advantage of cc.NodePool

 `cc.NodePool` can create multiple instances and you can control what nodes to put into each one.
 So you can use one single Prefab asset for multiple pools, each one with different initialization parameters. `cc.NodePool` also works well with new `cc.Node.on` event register system, users can register and un-register events safely in `reuse` and `unuse` callback.